nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 ### Host a Hackathon

-Hackathons have become popular in recent years as a mechanism for getting software developers, engineers, researchers and scientists together to think up out-of-the-box solutions for interesting or difficult problems.
-In addition to working on the problems at hand, hackathon participants often attend workshops or presentations, create a final poster or presentation, and have an opportunity to mingle with sponsors or leaders.
-We suggest hosting a hackathon with an open science theme!
-Use either NASA or your own organization’s open data to tackle a new problem; or challenge participants to think of a new way to overcome a barrier to adopting open science!
+Hackathons have become popular in recent years as a mechanism for getting software developers, engineers, and scientists together to think up out-of-the-box solutions for interesting or difficult problems.
+Hackathon participants often attend workshops or presentations, create a final poster or presentation, and have an opportunity to mingle with sponsors or leaders in their fields.
+Consider hosting a hackathon with an open science theme!
+Use either NASA's or your own organization’s open data to tackle a new problem; or challenge participants to think of a new way to overcome a barrier to adopting open science!

 **How do I get started?**